elix/rfcs/proposals/0000-selection-aria.md

       <div role="option" id="_option2" aria-selected="false">Cherry</div>
     </accessible-list>

-The `SelectionAriaMixin` has selected appropriate default values for the attributes `role`, `id`, `aria-activedescendant`, and `aria-selected`.
+`SelectionAriaMixin` has updated the `aria-selected` attribute of the selected item, and reflected this at the list level with `aria-activedescendant`.

 In practice, some additional attributes must be set for ARIA to be useful.
-The `aria-label` attribute is context-dependent and must be set by the author.
+The author should specific a meaningful, context-dependent label for the element with an `aria-label` or `aria-labeledby` attribute.
 In this example, a `tabindex` of 0 is also specified, although a planned mixin for general keyboard support can take care of providing a default `tabindex` value.

 # Motivation